On average, your neighbors pay $104 a month.See Your Rates

-Missouri has above average home insurance premiums compared to other US states.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of home insurance in the state of Missouri was $1,199, a bit higher than the national average of $1,132.
+How much is home insurance in Missouri?
+Homeowners insurance premiums in Missouri are above average compared to other US states.
+The average cost of home insurance in the state of Missouri was $1,253.
+That's a bit higher than the national average of $1,173.
 There are 16 states with higher average homeowners insurance premiums than Missouri.

 Choosing a homeowners insurance company in Missouri should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Missouri from multiple companies.